joaoMartinSaquet/ia2_learning_env/doc/TO_DO.md

 - [x] fix state machine
 - [ ] tune the score metrics, maybe change it
 - [ ] control the player using an another softwares ( décision from a python that send commands to the game) https://arrow.apache.org
+- [ ] player can displace outside the frame, fix it

 ## 📝 Notes